mongodb-developer/get-started-aws-cfn/README.md

 In order to use this Get-Started project you need to install the AWS cli on your machine.
 You can download and install from: https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html

-An AWS Account with appropriate IAM permissions.
-TODO- need list minimal permissions.
+An AWS Account with appropriate CloudFormation and IAM permissions.
+Please see the section [AWS IAM Permissions](#aws-iam-permissions) for details.

 ### Docker